Family Law Firm Representing Clients in Franklin County, Union and Washington, MO

 If a parenting plan can be established by the parents, the court will usually follow this agreement.
 However, if the parents cannot agree, the family lawyers at Stange Law Firm, PC will present evidence to the court regarding the child’s best interests.
 This might involve presenting school records, testimony of a psychologist or substance abuse counselor, criminal records, and even medical records.
 Our attorneys will work to gather the necessary evidence, while also ensuring to consider the rules of evidence that are applicable in the particular local jurisdiction.

-Legal and Physical Custody in Union, MO
+Parenting Time/Responsibilities in Union, MO

 Most states divide custody into legal custody and physical custody.
 Physical custody is who actually, physically has the child at any given time.
 Legal custody is who makes major decisions about the child.
 Physical custody and legal custody can be shared between the parties, or the court may award primary custody to one of the parents.
 It’s also possible to share one type of custody without sharing the other.